Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

 \section{Finite Sample Performance}

-This section investigates the finite-sample performance of the proposed inference methods.
-Two sets of simulation experiments are conducted.
-The first set is based on a continuous-time model and compares our robust $t$-statistic–based tests, $t_q(\check{\gamma})$ for $q \in \{8,12,16\}$, and the hybrid test $\tau(\check{\beta})$ with the Cauchy RT test of \citet{CJP2016} and the Cauchy VC test of \citet{ibragimov2023new}.
-The second set is based on a discrete-time predictive regression model with an intercept and compares our procedures with the IVX test of \citet{KMS2015}.
+This section investigates the finite-sample performance of the proposed methods.
+Two sets of simulation experiments are conducted. \textbf{The first set is based on a continuous-time model and compares our robust $t$-statistic–based tests, $t_q(\check{\gamma})$ for $q \in \{8,12,16\}$, and the hybrid test $\tau(\check{\beta})$ with the Cauchy RT test of \citet{CJP2016} and the Cauchy VC test of \citet{ibragimov2023new}.
+In this setting, the intercept is suppressed in the test statistics.
+The second set is based on a discrete-time predictive regression model and compares our procedures, $\tau(\check{\beta}_e)$ and $\tau(\check{\beta}_o)$, with the IVX test of \citet{KMS2015}.
+In this setting, the statistics are computed with the intercept included in the estimation.}\footnote{\textbf{The number of replications is 10,000 for each setting.}}